- 1. General Info

 - A safety test of heating and cooling equipment, including carbon monoxide levels and combustion appliance back-drafts

-- Do I really need a Home Energy Assessment?
+- Do I really need a Home Performance Assessment?
 Can I skip this step?

-No, the Energy Assessment is required for participation in our program.
-With a professional Home Energy Assessment there’s no guesswork.
-Your contractor will pinpoint how to reduce your home’s energy waste and improve your family’s comfort.
-It’s all spelled out for you in a custom report.
-And it’s the basis for your contractor and our lending partners to present an integrated cost estimate and financing options, complete with monthly payment and expected energy savings.
+A Home Performance Assessment is required for participation in our program.
+With a CEW Home Performance Assessment there's no guesswork.
+Your contractor will pinpoint how to reduce your home's energy waste and improve your family's comfort and safety.
+It's all spelled out for you in a custom report.
+And it's the basis for your contractor and our lending partners to present an integrated cost estimate and financing package, complete with monthly payment and expected energy savings.

-- I’ve already had someone from the Energy Trust come to my home.
-Do I still need to do the Home Energy Assessment?
+- I’ve already had someone from Energy Trust of Oregon come to my home.
+Do I still need to do the 100 Point Performance Check?

-It sounds like you had a Home Energy Review, which is a good start but not as detailed as a Home Energy Assessment.
-A Home Energy Assessment goes beyond the Home Energy Review to measure the performance of your home and heating systems using advanced testing equipment.
-More importantly, the Home Energy Assessment is the basis for your contractor and our lending partners to prepare your customized proposal that includes a cost estimate, financing options and expected energy savings.
+It sounds like you had a Home Energy Review, which is a good start but not as detailed as a 100 Point Performance Check.
+A 100 Point Performance Check goes beyond the Home Energy Review to measure the performance of your home and heating systems using advanced testing equipment.
+More importantly, the 100 Point Performance Check is the basis for your contractor and our lending partners to prepare your customized proposal that includes a cost estimate, financing options and expected energy savings.

-- How do I schedule my free home energy assessment?CEWO staff will contact you directly to schedule your home energy assessement after you application has been fully approved.
+- How do I schedule my free 100 Point Performance Check?CEWO staff will contact you directly to schedule your home energy assessement after you application has been fully approved.

 - Can I use my own contractor?